 Amazon Rating: 4.6/5

-In the second installment of the trilogy, the tumultuous years of Alexander the Great’s reign unfold through the perspective of his devoted lover and attendant, Bagoas.
+The second book in the trilogy follows the turbulent years of Alexander the Great’s reign through the eyes of his devoted lover and attendant, Bagoas.

 Funeral Games